oracle/truffleruby/README.md

   as a simple binary tarball.
 This distribution can also be used for [testing TruffleRuby in CI](doc/user/standalone-distribution.md).

 You can use `gem` to install Gems as normal.
-TruffleRuby currently requires Bundler version `1.16.x`.

 You can also build TruffleRuby from source, see the [building instructions](doc/contributor/workflow.md), and using